BasyaZSkot/new_studing/README.md

 ### Note

 Make sure to run the script with appropriate file permissions if you are writing passwords to a file in a directory where you need write access.

+## Personal achievements in the project
+This is my first project.
+It was created while learning the Python programming language.
+With the help of this project I learned the basics of git and github, and also became familiar with the click library.